Herostratus: Analysis and social legacy

-Geoffrey Scarre considers the case of Herostratus to discuss whether posthumous events can render one's life more significant.
-While he notes that his ambition, to secure fame, came into fruition and thus his "meaningless life" was seemingly made "meaningful," Scarre concludes that the arson did not in fact enrich Herostratus' life since "what is remembered about [him] is the pointless stupidity of the man and his project.
-If his was a strategy for evading absurdity, it was self-defeating in its own absurdity."
+Philosopher Geoffrey Scarre considers Herostratus to discuss whether posthumous events can make one's life more significant.
+While noting that he did realize his dream, to secure fame, and thus his meaningless life seemingly gained meaning, Scarre concludes that the arson did not enrich Herostratus' life since "what is remembered about [him] is the pointless stupidity of the man and his project.
+If his was a strategy for evading absurdity, it was self-defeating in its own absurdity".